CaseyLij-creator/The-tiny-gentle-diary/README.md

-# The-tiny-gentle-diary
+This is my very first Python project. 🌺
+I'm a self-taught Python learner.

+🇮🇹
+È un piccolo diario che chiede come stai e risponde in base alla risposta. 🐥

+🇬🇧
-It's a small diary that asks how you feel and replies based on the answer. 😊
+It's a small diary that asks how you feel and replies based on the answer. 🐥